laustock/qlc-plus-docker/README.md

 Also make sure when you build this dockerfile to a image that the .sh files are in the same dir. as the dockerfile.

+This docker-image which you get after building this dockerfile or when you pull the image from docker-hub was tested on a windows machine and on a debian buster/10 machine.
+So it is possible that the image do not function on a other OS.

 ## Exambles

 build dockefile: